Announcement: COP30 Action Agenda calls for accelerating the implementation of the Global Stocktake. Read here.

 ABOUT

 Diana Alejandra García Najera is the co-founder of CamBIO ECO Colectivo A.C., a civil association committed to ecosystem restoration, species protection, and environmental education.
-Diana leads the restoration of Santa Fe’s Ravine Forest — one of the last ‘green lungs’ of Mexico City and a crucial point for aquifer recharge, biodiversity conservation, and climate resilience.
+Diana leads the restoration of Santa Fe’s Ravine Forest, one of the last ‘green lungs’ of Mexico City and a crucial point for aquifer recharge, biodiversity conservation, and climate resilience.

 Since 2017, Diana and her team have been restoring the ravine’s 160 hectares, an area that was once heavily eroded, used as a mine, garbage dump, and drainage outlet.
 Before beginning the restoration, a large part of the ravine was completely eroded and deteriorated.
 Previously, this space was used as a mine, and subsequently as a garbage dump and drainage outlet, until the space was abandoned in the 2000s.
-Since 2017, the river flow has increased, the amount of garbage has been greatly reduced, the eroded areas are now covered with vegetation, and animal species that had disappeared have returned to their habitat.

 Key initiatives include reforesting with native plants, installing sustainable water systems, conducting environmental workshops, and involving local communities in conservation efforts.